WHY CHOOSE TCA?

 • What testing will my child take each year?

-• Does CTCA offer before and after school care?
+• Does TCA offer before and after school care?

 • What Enrichment Programs are offered?